 Your family doctor or practice nurse will give the immunisations.

 Immunisations will usually be given as injections in the arm or leg.
-2 or 3 injections will be given at each visit.
+Usually, two or three injections will be given at each visit.
+From 1 July 2017, four injections will be given at the 15 months visit.
 Rotavirus vaccine is given as drops of liquid in the mouth.